About the Mauermuseum

 Location and Opening Hours

-The museum is located at Friedrichstraße 43-45, 10117 Berlin.
-It is easily accessible by public transportation, with several train and bus lines stopping nearby.
+The museum is direct at Friedrichstraße 43-45, 10117 Berlin.
+For public transport by rail and bus, it is very much nearby accessible since it has several railway and bus lines servants it.
 The museum is open daily from 9:00 AM to 10:00 PM.

 Tickets and Admission